-A new ‘Dataset’ setting option was added for quick changing of the displayed data configuration.
-It allows to choose sets Opt1 to Opt4.
-Each set keeps the configuration for the main data fields, left and/or right data fields (depending on the device), and the circle.
+The ‘Dataset’ option allows quick changing of the displayed data configuration, with 4 sets, Opt1 to Opt4.
+Each set keeps the choices for the main data fields, left and/or right data fields (depending on the device), the lines and the circle.

 The next time you switch to this set from another, your configuration will be restored.